capitao-red-beard/fluent_python/README.md

 ### 4. Text vs. Bytes

 - `text_vs_bytes.py` a Python code snippet to show the difference between text and bytes in Python.

+## Part 3.
+Functions as Objects

+### 5. First-Class Functions

+- `functions.py` a Python code snippet to show Python treating functions as objects, everything in Python is an object.